WilkoV/Fusion360_ExportIt/README.md

 - Start the export by hitting the *OK* button.
 - If the configuration has been changed, the following message appears after the export has been completed:
   ![Save Configuration Reminder](doc/saveConfigurationRiminder.png)
-- In the case of *One File Per Body In Occurrence* STL exports, a temporary document must be closed.
+- In the case of _One File Per Body In Occurrence_ or _One File Top Level Occurrence_ STL exports, a temporary document must be closed.

 ### Configuration